 How do I enter?

 You can enter yourself or be nominated by a colleague.
-Approval from a Senior Civil Servant (SCS 1 and above), or if your organisation does not have an SCS the most senior line manager, will be required.
+A Senior Civil Servants (SCS 1 and above) details will need to be entered to validate the nomination, however, they do not need to be contacted prior to nominating.
+They might be contacted if the nomination is shortlisted to for due diligence purposes.
+If your organisation does not have an SCS the most senior line manager, will be required.

 What if I am a Senior Civil Servant?

-You must have your nomination signed off by someone higher than yourself within the Civil Service.
+To validate the nomination, you must have the details of someone higher than yourself within the Civil Service.

 Who can enter the Civil Service Awards?